 When their reckless behavior behind the wheel causes harm to someone else, we’re here to see that justice is served.

 Victims who have suffered injuries in a Texas drunk driving accident have a legal right to seek compensation for damages related to the accident and their injuries.
 We believe injured victims and their families shouldn’t have to cope with medical bills, missing work, and the pain and suffering caused by a negligent driver guilty of drinking and driving.

-A skilled Texas drunk driving accident lawyer at the office of Stewart J. Guss, Attorney at Law can review your case for free and help you file a claim or lawsuit, if necessary.
+A skilled Texas drunk driving accident lawyer at the office of Stewart J. Guss, Injury Accident Lawyers can review your case for free and help you file a claim or lawsuit, if necessary.
 Until injured victims have the chance to consult with our law firm, our guide below provides answers to many frequently asked questions about drunk driving accidents in Texas.

 How soon after a Texas drunk driving accident do I have to file a claim?